cemenenkoff/pythonomicon/README.md

    - With this, you can view PDF files directly in VS Code, reducing context switching.

 7. **[Python Indent](https://marketplace.visualstudio.com/items?itemName=KevinRose.vsc-python-indent) by Kevin Rose**
-   - These extension automatically indents Python code to the correct level as you write new lines, reducing keystrokes and improving readability without distraction.
+   - This extension automatically indents Python code to the correct level as you write new lines, reducing keystrokes and improving readability without distraction.

 8. **[RUFF](https://astral.sh/ruff) by Astral Software**
    - Automatically format your Python code in modern [Black](https://github.com/psf/black) style, practically eliminating the need for manual formatting.
 I also recommend adding these keyboard shortcuts for RUFF formatting:
     ![logo](img/ruff-keyboard-shortcuts.png)

 9. **[isort](https://github.com/microsoft/vscode-isort) by Microsoft**
    - This extension consistently sorts imports, enhancing code readability.
-Combined with RUFF, you can auto-format nearly everything in your Python scripts (except some comments and docstrings).
+Combined with RUFF, you can auto-format nearly everything in your Python scripts except for some comments and docstrings.

 10.  **[autoDocstring: VSCode Python Docstring Generator](https://marketplace.visualstudio.com/items?itemName=njpwerner.autodocstring) by Nils Werner**
    - Dynamically create [Google-style docstrings](https://google.github.io/styleguide/pyguide.html) based on a function's definition.
 This gives you that last piece of formatting automation.